-Students desiring academic accommodations are advised to call the disabilities coordinator at 808-984-3227 or email at uhmcds@hawaii.edu, as early as possible so that services may be arranged on a timely basis.
+Before receiving reasonable accommodations, students must self-identify their request for services and complete the intake process by indicating specific academic accommodations/auxiliary aids and providing supporting documentation.
+Students desiring academic accommodations are advised to contact the Accommodation Services Counselor by phone at 808-984-3227 or email at uhmcds@hawaii.edu as early as possible so that services may be arranged on a timely basis.